TheJacksonLaboratory/gene_exp_psi/README.md

 ```

+A tutorial about buildig singularity containers can be found here:  https://singularity-tutorial.github.io/03-building/
 Any environment that supports the same software would run the pipeline.
 The output is created in the same directory.
 Images are outputted as PDF files.